monikan-spektra/lab1-azure/LabGuidePackage/Lab Guide/Lab Guide/Exercise-02.md

 ## **Lab Overview**

 In this exercise, you will harden administrative access to an Ubuntu virtual machine hosted in Azure.
-You will connect to the VM, review the current SSH configuration, disable root sign-in over SSH, and enforce key-based authentication.
-You will then validate the updated SSH configuration and restart the SSH service to apply the changes.
+You will connect to the VM, review the current SSH configuration, disable root sign-in over SSH, enforce key-based authentication, verify the required SSH key files and permissions, validate the SSH configuration, and restart the SSH service.

 ---

 ## **Scenario**

 You are working as an Azure infrastructure engineer for a cloud operations team.
-The organization requires secure administrative access to Linux virtual machines that are deployed in Azure.
-Your manager has asked you to create an Ubuntu virtual machine and update its SSH configuration so that root login is disabled and only key-based authentication is permitted.
+The organization requires secure administrative access to Linux virtual machines deployed in Azure.
+Your manager has asked you to secure SSH access by disabling root login and password-based authentication while ensuring that key-based authentication is configured correctly.

 ---

 ## **Solution**

-To complete this exercise, you will deploy an Ubuntu virtual machine in the assigned resource group, connect to the VM by using SSH, modify the SSH daemon configuration file to disable root login and enforce key-based authentication, verify that the authorized key is present for the intended account, test the SSH configuration syntax, and restart the SSH service safely.
+To complete this exercise, you will connect to the existing Ubuntu virtual machine, update the SSH daemon configuration, create and verify the required authorized keys configuration, validate the SSH configuration, and restart the SSH service safely.

 ---